-If your doctor suspects you have persistent depressive disorder, exams and tests may include
+If your health care provider thinks that you may have persistent depressive disorder, exams and tests may include:

 - Physical exam.
-The doctor may do a physical exam and ask in-depth questions about your health to determine what may be causing your depression.
+Your health care provider may do a physical exam and ask in-depth questions about your health to determine what may be causing your depression.
 In some cases, it may be linked to an underlying physical health problem.

 - Lab tests.
-Your doctor may order lab tests to rule out other medical conditions that may cause depressive symptoms.
-For example, your doctor may order a blood test to find out if your thyroid is not making enough thyroid hormone, which is called hypothyroidism.
+Your provider may recommend lab tests to rule out other medical conditions that may cause depressive symptoms.
+For example, you may have a blood test to find out whether your thyroid is not making enough thyroid hormone, which is called hypothyroidism.

 - Psychological evaluation.
-This includes discussing your thoughts, feelings and behavior and it may include a questionnaire to help pinpoint a diagnosis.
+This includes talking about your thoughts, feelings and behavior.
+It may include completing a questionnaire.
 This evaluation can help determine if you have persistent depressive disorder or another condition that can affect mood, such as major depression, bipolar disorder or seasonal affective disorder.

 For a diagnosis of persistent depressive disorder, the main indication for an adult differs somewhat from that of a child:

-The two main treatments for persistent depressive disorder are medications and talk therapy (psychotherapy).
-The treatment approach your doctor recommends depends on factors such as:
+The two main treatments for persistent depressive disorder are medicines and talk therapy.
+What your health care provider recommends depends on factors such as:

-- Your desire to address emotional or situational issues affecting your life
+- Your desire to explore emotional or other issues affecting your life.

-Psychotherapy may be the first recommendation for children and adolescents with persistent depressive disorder, but that depends on the individual.
-Sometimes antidepressants are also needed.
+Talk therapy may be the first option suggested for children and teenagers with persistent depressive disorder, but that depends on the individual.
+Sometimes antidepressants also are needed.